 Can seaweed solve the plastic pollution problem?

-Karlijn Sibbel is the Design Director of Notpla, an innovative, eco-conscious packaging start-up.
+Karlijn Sibbel is the Design Director of Notpla, an innovative, eco-conscious packaging start-up, that provides an alternative to plastic made from seaweed.

 Founded in 2014 by designers Rodrigo Garcia Gonzalez and Pierre-Yves Paslier, the company’s products feature the company’s blockbuster product Ooho, an alternative to plastic made from seaweed that is edible and fully biodegradable in just 4-6 weeks without the need for industrial composting or special conditions.